 This experiment is not active.

-There has been no activity towards this experiment during the past 4 months.
+There has been no activity towards this experiment during the past over 5 years.
 The experiment is assumed to be completed or abandoned.